illumos/ipd/ipd/0034/README.md

 Note that there are no changes needed to code to effect this change today.
 The only things that should probably be fixed here would be clarifications in man pages that list explicit architecture load paths.
-(THey can change to listing e.g. /kernel/drv/${KARCH}/driver instead of enumerating them for each architecture.)
+(They can change to listing e.g. /kernel/drv/${KARCH}/driver instead of enumerating them for each architecture.)

 None of this has any effect on platform names (i86pc, i86hvm, or